imsb-uke/Seumetry/README.md

 Please see our tutorial for instructions on how to analyse cytometry data using Seumetry: https://imsb-uke.github.io/Seumetry/vignettes/vignette.html
 Data used in this tutorial is available through Zenodo: https://doi.org/10.5281/zenodo.11935872

+## Docker
+A Docker file and image are supplied with in this repository.
+This image is based on rocker/rstudio and contains rstudio-server and an installation of the current release of Seumetry.
+Rstudio can be accessed in the browser at http://localhost:8787.
+You can download the Docker image and run a container:
+`docker run --name {CONTAINER_NAME} -ti -e DISABLE_AUTH=true -p 8787:8787 -v {PROJECT_DIR}:/home/rstudio/workspace seumetry`

 ## Publication
 Seumetry is currently available as a preprint on bioRxiv: https://www.biorxiv.org/content/10.1101/2024.07.23.604747v1